EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/02-Concept-Design/Design.md

 ## Overview
 ### **What is the goal for our exploration device?**

 We will build an exploration rover that will be used for exploring environments typically recognized as dangerous for humans.
-The rover will explore water and/or land based environments and have a chassis with multiple motors to act as actuators for moving a basic chassis around the environment.
-The human-machine interface will act as a central controller for the chassis and modular subsystems which can be swapped out to meet parameters for missions of different natures.
+The rover will explore water and/or land-based environments and have a chassis with multiple motors to act as actuators for moving a basic chassis around the environment.
+The human-machine interface will act as a central controller for the chassis and modular subsystems, which can be swapped out to meet parameters for missions of different natures.

 ### **Who is our target audience?**

-Our audience are the corporations who use expendable drones/rovers in potentially hostile and unsafe environments.
+Our audience is the corporations that use expendable drones/rovers in potentially hostile and unsafe environments.
 These groups will not be limited to missions of a single unique nature, but rather missions whose parameters can change significantly.

 ## 100 Features, grouped but unranked
 | **Feature** | **Catagory** |